I even still use #ifconfig. But I know I shouldn't.

 ...
 I guess I need to be in a situation where I create a reference setup in a lazy greenfield project to hop into the nixos hypetrain...

-That said, I'm only talking about itself and .
+That said, I'm only talking about #nix itself and #nixpkgs.
 Specifically, nix with flakes.